laskinner/dag-tui/README.md

 - Graph: At its core, a DAG is a collection of nodes connected by edges.
 Each node typically represents an entity or an event, while the edges signify the relationships or interactions between these entities.
 The graphical nature of a DAG makes it an intuitive tool for visualizing complex relationships in a system.

-The DAG TUI (Terminal User Interface) project leverages the structure of DAGs to offer users a practical tool for creating, managing, and visualizing their own directed acyclic graphs directly in the terminal.
+The DAG TUI (Terminal User Interface) project leverages the structure of DAGs to offer a primitive tool for creating, managing, and visualizing a risk network directly in the terminal.

+To use DagTUI:
+1) Create an outcome
+2) Create causes and associate them with the outcome
+3) Visualize them in the graphical view

 ## Features